johnkucera00/Portfolio/README.md

 ### [PC Build Manual](./PCBuildManual.pdf)
 #### CMIT 202 Fundamentals of Computer Troubleshooting

+Wrote an Instructional Manual to building a PC from scratch.
 Built 5 PCs using this manual.

 ### [Evolution of System Performance](./SystemPerformance-ResearchPaper.pdf) (Research)
 #### CMIS 310 Computer Systems and Architecture